-In accordance with O.C.G.A. § 48-2-32(f)(2), corporate estimate taxpayers with quarterly payments of \$10,000 or more must pay via electronic funds transfer.
-You may also voluntarily participate in our electronic funds transfer program.
-For registration forms and information, visit www.dor.ga.gov/eft/index.aspx or contact the EFT Section at (404) 417-2220, 1-800-659-1855, or via e-mail to doreft@dor.ga.gov.
+In accordance with O.C.G.A. § 48-2-32(f)(2), corporate estimate taxpayers with quarterly payments of more than \$10,000 must pay via electronic funds transfer.

-As of February 2007, you may pay corporate income and estimated taxes using our e-File & e-Pay Program.
-This system gives corporate taxpayers the ability to report and pay the tax via a secure internet connection.
-You are not required to mail Form 602ES if you pay the tax electronically.
+As of October 2010, you may pay corporate income and estimated taxes using Georgia Tax Center (GTC).
+This integrated tax system gives corporate taxpayers the ability to pay the tax via a secure internet connection.

-Visit our website at www.dor.ga.gov/busEfileEpay.aspx for information about the program.
-You may also contact the Electronic Services Customer Service Group at 404-417-4488, 1-888-604-9875, or via e-mail to efile@dor.ga.gov for assistance.
+Please visit the GTC website at https://gtc.dor.ga.gov for more information.
+You may also contact the Electronic Services Customer Service Group at 1-877-423-6711, or via e-mail to efile@dor.ga.gov for assistance.